Transcranial Magnetic Stimulation

 If you are interested in having TMS, your Psychiatrist can discuss with you whether this is a suitable treatment option.
 From there, a referral can be made to the TMS Team at The Melbourne Clinic so you can be formally assessed.

-For further information please contact our TMS Coordinator, Sue Tran
+For further information of TMS Therapy, please contact the TMS Coordinator, Sue Tran:

 Phone: 03 9487 4628